 Margie Fuller was a very much loved member of the Fuller family of Launceston but, on 9 October 2014, she died unexpectedly, leaving behind her two sisters, Jenny Fuller and Pam Bretz.
 In honour of their sister, Jenny and Pam teamed up with Li-Ve Tasmania to develop the Li-Ve Fuller grant.

 Li-Ve Tasmania has undertaken administration, including financial management, and promotion – from developing a website and social media presence to sending advertising collateral to organisations in the sector.

 People working in the disability field in Tasmania (in residential or day support, or any other capacity) can apply for a Li-Ve Fuller grant if they work in the Tasmanian disability sector and they want to learn something new, achieve a personal goal or master an existing skill.
 They just need to show how this will benefit people living with disability, both up front and in the longer term.

-With funding and assistance from Palliative Care Tasmania, Better Access to Palliative Care, and LaTrobe University, we are changing the way people in the community and medical sectors traditionally approach people living with disability at the end of their lives and when they’re grieving.
+With funding and assistance from Palliative Care Tasmania and Better Access to Palliative Care we are changing the way people in the community and medical sectors traditionally approach people living with disability at the end of their lives and when they’re grieving.

 The results of our research are already generating a systemic transformation, nationally, by providing a voice for people living with disability.